skt-t1-byungi/react-router-refreshable/README.md

 ## Description

 When the user clicks on a link with the same address as the current address on the react-router, nothing happens.
 However, most users expect the page to refresh.
-Solving with `location.reload()` is wasteful.
+Solving with `location.reload()` (like `<BrowserRouter forceRefresh />`) is wasteful.

 The `Refreshable` component of `react-router-refreshable` remounts `children` when `history.push` to the same address.
 It is possible to efficiently provide the user's expected result.